dcronkite/scikit-feature/README.md

 ===============================
 scikit-feature
 ===============================
+NOTE: This fork adds Python 3 support using Python-Future's futurize.
+This should allow continued Python 2 compatibility, but this has not been verified.

 Feature selection repository scikit-feature in Python (DMML Lab@ASU).

 scikit-feature is an open-source feature selection repository in Python developed by Data Mining and Machine Learning Lab at Arizona State University.
 It is built upon one widely used machine learning package scikit-learn and two scientific computing packages Numpy and Scipy. scikit-feature contains around 40 popular feature selection algorithms, including traditional feature selection algorithms and some structural and streaming feature selection algorithms.